sreal19/DataCleaningProject/CodeBook.md

 Feature
 	Experimenters took measurements of  the subjects during each of the activities capturing accelerometer and gyroscope 3-axial raw signals.
-This field is the description provided by the experimenters.
+This field is the description provided by the experimenters with minor modifications made by me.
+These modifications eliminated parentheses, in some cases substituting '.' for readability.
+	Additional modifications substituted 'Time' for 't' and 'Frequency' for 'f' in order to improve readability.

-	Possible Values:
+	Field Values:
 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z